paanwaris/bean/README.md

 # For reproducibility of the random sampling within the function
 set.seed(81)

-# Define the grid resolution based on ecological knowledge
+# You can manually define the grid resolution based on ecological knowledge
-grid_res <- 0.1 # A resolution of 0.1 unit for the environmental axies
+# grid_res <- 0.1 # A resolution of 0.1 unit for the environmental axies

 # Let's target retaining 50% of the data
 optimal_params <- find_optimal_cap(